miykael/atlasreader/paper/paper.md

 well-established atlases can be used to associate a given coordinate with the label of a brain region.
-Most major neuroimaging software packages provide some functionality to locate the main peaks of an ROI but are most often restricted to a few atlases, often requires manual intervention, do not give the user much flexibility in the output creation process, and never considers the full extent of the ROI.
+Most major neuroimaging software packages provide some functionality to locate the main peaks of an ROI but are most often restricted to a few atlases, frequently requires manual intervention, does not give the user much flexibility in the output creation process, and never considers the full extent of the ROI.